-Download Handbrake by choosing the version for your operating system from here.
+Step 1: Download Handbrake by choosing the version of your operating system from here.
 Double click the downloaded file to install Handbrake by following the instructions on screen.

-For format, choose Mp4 if it is not selected and select Web Optimized.
+Step 4: For format, choose MP4 if it is not selected and select Web Optimized.

 Click on Video and make sure that H.264(X264) is selected.